 Btw ... this dal goes great with rotis or steamed rice too.

-Traditionally, after the baking is done, the batis or the wheat balls are dunked in hot ghee so that they soak it up well ... and stay moist.
+Later, after the baking is done, the batis are dunked to hot ghee so that they soak it up well ... and stay moist.

 But I skip that part.